phalcon-orphanage/docs/en/routing.md

     }
 );
 ```
-In the above exaple, the action name allows dashes, therefore an action can be `/products/new-ipod-nano-4-generation`.
+In the above example, the action name allows dashes, therefore an action can be `/products/new-ipod-nano-4-generation`.
 The `convert` method will change the action to `newipodnano4generation`

 Another use case for converters is when binding a model to a route.
 This allows the model to be passed into the defined action directly.